uvicpraxis/uvicpraxis.github.io/gpms.md

 controlled vocabulary

-liminal spaces, ludonarrative dissonance / resonance, player-centric, player-agnostic, player-antagonistic
+ludonarrative dissonance / resonance, player-centric, player-agnostic, player-antagonistic

 ### 7B.
 Gameplay Instruction Note

+Definition: "Any other notable characteristics of" gameplay instruction that are "not captured in other fields" of this metadata schema (Lee et al., "VGMS 4.2," 2024)

-text input field
+*text input field*